-- 65. (1) The Executive Authority may, for the purpose of implementing this Act, issue written instructions not inconsistent with this Act or its regulations. - (2) A copy of any instruction issued in terms of subsection (1) must be submitted to the Budget and Oversight Committee promptly.
+- 65. (1) For the purpose of implementing this Act, the Executive Authority may issue written instructions not inconsistent with this Act or its regulations. - (2) A copy of any instruction issued in terms of subsection (1) must be submitted to the Committee promptly.

-CHAPTER 10 FINANCIAL MISCONDUCT
+FINANCIAL MISCONDUCT